ssh-juan/terraform-pipeline-aws/README.md

 # Terraform Pipeline AWS on GitHub Actions
 ![repo_logo](imgs/logo.jpg)
-This repo has the setup to build an EC2 Instance.
+This repo has the setup to build an EC2 Instance, via Terraform and GitHub Actions Pipeline.
 * **Obs**.: It reuses the setup of a VPC previously created.

 ## Pipeline Structure